nikolasburk/client-side-state-with-apollo/README.md

 })
 ```

-A dedicated Apollo Link that hooks into the process of sending a request to the server then is responsible to log the operaion name:
+A dedicated Apollo Link that hooks into the process of sending a request to the server then is responsible to log the operation name:

 ```js
 const addToQueryLogLink = (operation, forward) => {